microsoft/FluidFramework/docs/README.md

 #### Structure

-- **FluidFramework**: Groupings Divided into the sub-categories; Classes, Enums, Interfaces and Types.
-Which contain the APIs that should be exposed in the Logical Hierarchy
+- **FluidFramework**: FluidFramework is split up into groupings which is then divided into the sub-categories; Classes, Enums, Interfaces and Types.
+The sub-categories contain the APIs that should be exposed in the Logical Hierarchy.
 - **Service Clients**: Lists integration packages for the framework.

 ### Table of Contents